 - We actively encourage our suppliers to use alternative packing to ensure where possible a sustainable, recyclable product.
-The use of excessive cardboard packing in deliveries is to be discouraged. - Use of crockery and metal cutlery wherever possible and is the default service level expectation. - When unavoidable, disposables used in our restaurants, cafes, delivered service and production kitchens are recyclable as a minimum, and compostable where possible. - Replacing where possible all single use plastic products with more environmentally friendly alternatives in support of the 'Plastic Planet' campaign supported by the university.
-Examples include: - Encouraging customers to bring with them a re-usable cup for hot drinks in our retail outlets by offering a discount as an incentive - Exchanging individually wrapped sauce sachets for sauce dispensers in outlets - Plastic straws are replaced with a compostable alternative - Single use cutlery is replaced with a compostable alternative.
+The use of excessive cardboard packing in deliveries is to be discouraged. - All the disposables used in our restaurants, cafes, delivered service and production kitchens are recyclable. - Replacing where possible all single use plastic products with more environmentally friendly alternatives in support of the 'Plastic Planet' campaign supported by the university.